 Now start by gently removing the foil seal and cage.

-The name of the champagne and the red sash—Mumm’s historic emblem—are also part of the tasting experience.
-Every cuvée has its own history and aromatic qualities that reflect the unique style of the House’s wines.
-From Mumm Grand Cordon to Mumm RSRV Blanc de Blancs, Mumm RSRV Blanc de Noirs, and Mumm Millésimé… sharing a little insight into the history of the cuvée you are serving your guests enhances the pleasure of its discovery.
-(1/2)
+The name of the champagne and the red sash—Mumm’s historic emblem—are all part of the tasting experience.
+Each cuvée has its own history and distinctive character, encapsulating the unique style of the House’s wines.
+From Mumm Grand Cordon to Mumm RSRV Blanc de Blancs, Mumm RSRV Blanc de Noirs, and Mumm Millésimé, give your guests a little insight by telling them about the cuvée you are about to serve, and whet their appetites for the intense tasting experience to come.

 Now for the serious business: it’s time to open your bottle of champagne.
 Keep one hand firmly wrapped around the base of the bottle (the punt), and use the other to grip the cork.
 Slowly turn the bottle, while keeping it pointed upwards at a 45° angle.
 Keep on rotating the bottle, not the cork, until you hear a gentle “pop”.

 If you are having trouble opening your champagne, and the cork appears to be stuck, try moistening the cork and the neck of the bottle with a cloth soaked in very warm water.
 The heat should help to gently loosen the stopper.
 Then simply dry the bottle and start the process from the top.

 Now that you have opened the bottle, pour each glass of champagne in two steps, leaving a few seconds between each action.
 Ideally the bottle should be held as close to the rim of the glass as possible.
 This helps a ring of longer-lasting bubbles to form on the surface of the wine, without creating too much foam.